samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 [//]: # (title: Opt-in requirements)

 The Kotlin standard library provides a mechanism for requiring and giving explicit consent to use certain API elements.
-This mechanism allows library developers to inform users of their library about specific conditions that require opt-in, such as when an API is in an experimental state and is likely to change in the future.
+This mechanism allows library developers to inform users about specific conditions that require opt-in, such as when an API is in an experimental state and is likely to change in the future.

 To protect users, the compiler warns about these conditions and requires them to opt in before the API can be used.